Recurring Saturday Night Live characters and sketches introduced 1984–85: Tippi Turtle

-Willie & Frankie ("Don't ya hate it when...?")
+Willie and Frankie ("I hate when that happens")

-A Billy Crystal and Christopher Guest sketch.
+A Billy Crystal and Christopher Guest sketch, also subject of a comedy song findable on Crystal's stand-up album Mahvelous!.
 Two good friends have meandering discussions in a variety of settings that inevitably drift into detailed anecdotes of grotesquely painful self-abuse.
 The men each complete the other's statements, correctly assuming increasingly outlandish scenarios.
 The characters periodically made some version of the remark "Don't ya hate it when that happens?" as though the pain they inflicted on themselves was a matter of bad luck.
 Debuted October 20, 1984.